jesobreira/gammu-sms-tools/README.md

-# gammu-long-sms
+# Gammu SMS Tools
-Send long text SMS (more than 170 characters) using only gammu, without gammu-smsd.
+**gammu-long-sms**: Send long text SMS (more than 170 characters) using only gammu, without gammu-smsd.

+**gammu-flash-sms**: Send flash SMS (class 0, message that shows as popup and does not get saved on the inbox) using gammu

 Based on [Gammu's long SMS example](https://github.com/gammu/gammu/blob/master/docs/examples/long-sms.c).